neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 1. The landing page that displays a title and cover photo for each project

-   - This is pulling fields from all projects in the Projects table (e.g. project title and cover photo)
+   - Pulling project titles and cover photos from the Projects table

 2. Specific project pages that include a gallery of images/videos for that project

-   - This is pulling linked data from a specified project in the Project's table (e.g., images and videos linked to a project)
+   - Pulling linked images and videos from a specified project in the Project's table

 The landing page query occurs in `src/pages/index.js` and uses the built-in `graphql` function from Gatsby.
 Exporting a graphql query in a Gatsby page component automatically inserts the result of the query as a `data` prop into the component.

 Building the GraphQL query is easiest through the GraphiQL Explorer feature, accesible at `http://localhost:8000/___graphql`.
 One way to tap into the Projects table is by querying all tables in the base, filtering for "Projects", and sorting the projects in ascending order.
-Once inside Project, we then traverse the nodes in that graph (i.e., each project) to retrieve corresponding cover photos, titles, press releases, and slugs.
+Once inside the Projects table, we then traverse the nodes in that graph (i.e., each project) to retrieve corresponding cover photos, titles, press releases, and slugs.

 **/src/pages/index.js**